 - use measures to drive improvement and reach targets

-These struggles are due to some bad habits that, in the absence of a proper performance measurement methodology, have become common practice:
+These struggles are due to some bad habits that, in the absence of a proper performance measurement methodology, like the PuMP Blueprint, have become common practice:

 - brainstorming KPIs and measures, or looking for off-the-shelf or ‘best practice’ measures